fneumann/LongEssayService/README.md

 * [Corrector](./src/Corrector/README.md) includes the service functions to user the corrector.
 * [Data](./src/Data/README.md) defines data objects for the use of the writer and corrector APIs.

-The  development of the pre-test version is finished.
-This repository will only get bug fixes.

-The **Pilot Version** is under development. it is renamed to **long-essay-assessment-service** and maintained in a [new GitHub Repository](https://github.com/EDUTIEK/long-essay-assessment-service).

 ### Usage